 AMD 500 million was provided from the community budget of Yerevan Municipality for the implementation of citizens’ proposals.
 It is important to know that it is not a grant given by the community: citizens won’t get money for their ideas.

-“The projects got most likes will be fulfilled by Yerevan Municipality within the budget of AMD 500 million.
-Maximal cost of the project is to be AMD 30 million”, informed the Deputy Mayor of Yerevan.
+“The projects that got the most likes will be fulfilled by Yerevan Municipality within the budget of AMD 500 million.
+The maximal cost of the project is to be AMD 30 million”, informed the Deputy Mayor of Yerevan.

 The projects will be selected by citizens by voting.
-"The projects received most votes will be put into competition to be implemented.
+"The projects that received most votes will be put into a competition to be implemented.
 There is no direct function between the proposer and the Municipality.
-Citizens make proposals and citizens vote for their fulfillment”, said Sergey Harutyunyan.
+Citizens make proposals and citizens vote for their fulfilment”, said Sergey Harutyunyan.

 Users of any age can make proposals.
 But only the residents of Yerevan can participate in voting.
 At the same time, this platform is a means to get informed of all the problems of citizens’ concerns and to search for solutions.

 “This platform will also make it possible to hold electronic referendums.
 In some countries, even elections are held via e-voting.
 Yerevan Municipality has installed a number of e-governance systems which will be continuative so that we could make our services more available for residents.”, said Sergey Harutyunyan.